nosas/blog/deep_learning_python/ch1/article.md

 ### Layers, Weights, and Parameters

-Recall that each layer performs a simple data transformation to the input in order to create a more pure, or simple, data representation.
+Recall that each layer performs a simple data transformation to the input to create a more pure, or simple, data representation.
 The specification of what a layer does to its input data - *how* the input is transformed - is stored in the layer's *weights*, which in essence are a bunch of numbers.

 Technically, we'd say that the transformation implemented by a layer is *parametrized* by its weights.